Win-Linux-DOS-Team/WinOS/README.md

 Here is a set of useful tools on Windows I often use.

-You can also link to [LaTeXChecker](https://github.com/BatchClayderman/LaTeXChecker) for other tools.
+You can also link to [directoryComparator](https://github.com/BatchClayderman/directoryComparator) and [LaTeXChecker](https://github.com/BatchClayderman/LaTeXChecker) for other useful tools.

 ## adjustCalendar.py